amel-github/CCCSL-Codes/README.md

  The optimal number of cluster k is determined using the [Elbow method](https://doi.org/10.3390/j2020016).
 Briefly, the elbow methods runs k-means clustering on the dataset for a range of values of k (set here from 1 to 15), and for each value of k calculates the sum of squared errors (SSE).
 We then plot the SSE for each value of k and identified the best value of k where the line chart looks like an arm ("elbow").<br>

- As of date of publication, using the dataset dated 2020-07-10, the best value of k was seven, explaining 80.3% of the variance ([Figure](OptimalNumber-K.png)).
+ As of date of publication, using the dataset dated 2020-07-10, the best value of k was eight, explaining 82.8% of the variance ([Figure](OptimalNumber-K.png)).

  * [Clustering_kmeans.R](Clustering_kmeans.R)<br>